Safro94/spotify-clone/README.md

 # Spotify Clone

 ## Descripción
-This is a simple project to test Expo and React Native w/Typescript.
+Spotify clone with a home page and the album list functionality.
+This is a simple project to test out Expo and React Native w/Typescript.
 There's also a REST API with Node Js and mock data to feed the client.

 ## Stack